scholarsportal/dataverse-migration-scripts/README.md

 # dataverse-migration-scripts
-Scripts for migrating datasets from one Dataverse installation to another
+Scripts for migrating datasets from one Dataverse installation to another We are using python 3 and pyDataverse https://pydataverse.readthedocs.io/en/latest/
 ## config.json
   It should be filled with information regarding source installation, target installation, api tokens etc.
   1. "directories" should be an array of datasets in original dataverse that one wants to migrate, for example ['QBAYAF', 'KBHUA6'] with corresponding persistentId's doi:10.5072/FK2/QBAYAF, doi:10.5072/FK2/KBHUA.